CPD Pilot Programme

 Your Personal Cloud Based CPD Folder

-Your CPD annual plan and CPD activity record is stored in your own cloud based storage area in Google Drive, along with other supporting documents.
+Your key CPD documents are stored in your own cloud based storage area in Google Drive, along with other supporting documents.
 Only you (and LCS CPD Advisers) will have access to your folders.
 To update your CPD activities you simply access your activity record document, add an entry, date it, save it and close it.

 There is also a folder where you can store information that supports your activity record – for example, A3 reports, project reports, presentations, awards, photographs, videos, etc

 The Annual CPD Plan